CSCfi/csc-user-guide/docs/support/tutorials/gis/direct_allas.md

  * [QGIS](../../../apps/qgis.md)

 Reading data directly from Allas is slower than reading from local disks, for example reading a ~500 Mb files from your scratch directory on Puhti takes ~1 second, reading the same file from Allas takes ~10 seconds.
-In many cases, these seconds are negligable compared to the full duration of an analysis.
+In many cases, these seconds are negligible compared to the full duration of an analysis.

 __Public files__ in Allas can be read with [`vsicurl`](https://gdal.org/user/virtual_file_systems.html#vsicurl):
 ```